Generic Name: trastuzumab emtansine

 Monitor serum transaminases and bilirubin prior to initiation of Kadcyla treatment and prior to each Kadcyla dose.
 Patients with known active hepatitis B virus or hepatitis C virus were excluded from Study 1 [see Clinical Studies (14.1)].
 Reduce the dose or discontinue Kadcyla as appropriate in cases of increased serum transaminases and/or total bilirubin [see Dosage and Administration (2.2)].
 Permanently discontinue Kadcyla treatment in patients with serum transaminases > 3 × ULN and concomitant total bilirubin > 2 × ULN.
 Kadcyla has not been studied in patients with serum transaminases > 2.5 × ULN or bilirubin > 1.5 × ULN prior to the initiation of treatment.

-In clinical trials of Kadcyla, cases of nodular regenerative hyperplasia (NRH) of the liver have been identified from liver biopsies (3 cases out of 884 treated patients).
+In clinical trials of Kadcyla, cases of nodular regenerative hyperplasia (NRH) of the liver have been identified from liver biopsies (3 cases out of 884 treated patients, one of which was fatal).
 Two of these three cases of NRH were observed in the randomized trial (Study 1) [see Adverse Reactions (6.1)].
 NRH is a rare liver condition characterized by widespread benign transformation of hepatic parenchyma into small regenerative nodules; NRH may lead to non-cirrhotic portal hypertension.
 The diagnosis of NRH can be confirmed only by histopathology.
-NRH should be considered in all patients with clinical symptoms of portal hypertension but with normal transaminases and no manifestations of cirrhosis.
+NRH should be considered in all patients with clinical symptoms of portal hypertension and/or cirrhosis-like pattern seen on the computed tomography (CT) scan of the liver but with normal transaminases and no other manifestations of cirrhosis.
 Upon diagnosis of NRH, Kadcyla treatment must be permanently discontinued.

 Left Ventricular Dysfunction